College of Liberal Arts

 The Department of Anthropology, Sociology & Criminology offers majors in Anthropology, Criminology, Sociology, and Women, Gender & Sexuality Studies, and offers minors in Anthropology, Lesbian, Gay, Bisexual, Transgender & Queer Studies, Sociology, and Women, Gender & Sexuality Studies.
 Unifying themes in our program include inequality, identity, power, social change and development, and global multiculturalism.
 The department's programs are intellectually exciting and socially relevant.
 Students in these programs are provided civic engagement and service learning opportunities.

 The English, Linguistics, and Writing Studies Department provides students with the background and critical skills necessary to understand the humanities, and to contribute to its project of defining and improving the human condition through the study of language, literature, visual and performing arts, and history.
-This department is also committed to teaching, research, and service in writing, rhetoric, and linguistics, and provides instruction in and encourages the development of student competence in understanding rhetorical situations and writing in all media.
+Donations provide general support, and fund other creative activities.

 The Geography, Urban, Environment and Sustainability Studies Department (GUESS) provides students with an understanding of human relationships to the environment.
 Currently we offer majors in Geography, Urban and Region Studies, Environment and Sustainability Studies, and Geographic Information Systems.
-We are also home to the Center of Sustainable Community Development, the Sustainable Agriculture Project (UMD Farm) and Victus Farm.
+We are also home to the Center of Sustainable Community Development.
+Donations support the Sustainable Agriculture Project (UMD Farm), Environmental Studies, and general department funds.

-The study of history is vital to a liberal arts education in providing a holistic approach to knowledge; it broadens students' understanding of commonality and diversity, development of cultures, and drama of human experience.
-While focusing on the past, it also helps students understand the present and provides a strong foundation for the future.
-It prepares students for careers that demand analytical and communication skills, critical thinking, and cultural breadth.
-These careers include law, business, journalism, teaching, government, and the ministry.
-We currently offer majors concentrations in five geographical areas (Africa, East Asia, Europe, the Middle East and United States) and three chronological periodizations (Ancient, Pre-Modern, and Modern).
+The study of history is vital to a liberal arts education in providing a holistic approach to knowledge.
+It broadens students' understanding of commonality and diversity, development of cultures, and drama of human experience.
+History prepares students for careers that demand analytical and communication skills, critical thinking, and cultural breadth, including law, business, journalism, teaching, government, and the ministry.
+We currently offer major concentrations in five geographical areas and three chronological periodizations.

 Studying Philosophy prepares students to become involved citizens and to work at a variety of careers in a conceptually and morally complex world.
-The Philosophy Department sponsors regular colloquia and informal philosophy discussion groups, and is also home to the Center for Ethics and Public Policy.
+The Philosophy Department sponsors regular colloquia and informal philosophy discussion groups.

 Political Science is the study and evaluation of government, politics and public policies.
-Students of political science are not necessarily those who are enthusiastic about government, but those who appreciate the importance of politics and government in determining what happens to us.
-From birth certificates and college loans to war and peace, the role of government affects us throughout our lives.
+Students of political science are those who appreciate the importance of politics and government.
+Donations support enrichment activities for our students.

-The Department of World Languages and Cultures strives to foster an understanding of, and the ability to use and operate within, languages and cultures from around the world.
+The World Language and Literatures department strives to foster an understanding of, and the ability to use and operate within, languages and cultures from around the world.
 We currently offer language courses in Spanish, French, German, Russian and Chinese as well as culture courses taught in English.
-Our department is also come to the Cultural Entrepreneurship program.
-Moreover, we make our courses available to other programs across the campus which require or recommend us to their own students.
+Donations support the Cultural Entrepreneurship Program and study abroad scholarships.

 The Center for Ethics and Public Policy promotes discussion and understanding of ethics and policy issues.
 The center fulfills its mission primarily through organizing public programs.
 The programs aim to be balanced and represent a diversity of views, especially through panel discussions involving the UMD and regional community.